-(2) Without limiting section 75(2) of the Interpretation Act 1984, registered post in subsection (1) includes any method of post whereby an acknowledgment of receipt is obtained from the person to whom a letter is addressed; and if a notice is sent to a person by that method, production of an acknowledgment purporting to be signed by that person shall be evidence of his receipt of the same.
+(c) in urgent cases or with the accused’s consent, shall be sent to the accused by electronic communication.

+(2) A person who gives or sends a notice in accordance with subsection (1) shall endorse on a file copy of the notice a certificate showing —

+(a) that the person has done so; and

+(b) the time of doing so.

-(3) If notice is sent by registered post (otherwise than as mentioned in subsection (2)) or by telegram it shall be presumed, unless the contrary is shown, to have been received and at the time when, in the ordinary course of events, the letter or telegram would have been delivered.
+(3) If a notice is sent by post under subsection (1)(b), the notice is to be presumed, unless the contrary is shown, to have been received at the time when, in the ordinary course of events, it would have been delivered.

-(4) The judicial officer who under section 31(2)(a) notifies an accused of the time and place for resumed proceedings shall endorse on the accused’s bail undertaking a certificate showing details of such time and place and that he notified the accused thereof.
+(4) The judicial officer who under section 31(2)(a) notifies an accused of the time and place for resumed proceedings shall cause to be endorsed on the accused’s bail undertaking a certificate showing details of such time and place and that the accused has been notified of them.

 (5) In any proceedings —